 We concentrate on Jesus Christ, who is present for us and with us through His Word and Sacraments.
 As a result, Lutheran church worship services are Christ-centered rather than man-centered.
 When we assemble for worship, we are not thinking about some distant Christ, reflecting on abstract thoughts, or analyzing various life themes.

-We're not in church to be pleased or entertained.
+We're not in the God's House to be pleased or entertained.
 Christ is present and active among us, exactly as He promised in His Word and Sacraments.
 "Lo, I am with you always, even to the end of the age," Jesus stated in Matthew 18:20.
 He fulfills this promise to us once more when He gathers us around His Word and Sacraments.

 Our hymnal Lutheran Worship defines it like way: "Our Lord speaks, and we listen."
 His Word means what it says.
 Faith born of hearing appreciates the blessings received with joyful thanksgiving and praise.
 We repeat what is most certain and true, repeating back to Him what He has said to us.